Dolu89/sigauth-specs/README.md

   - Redirection
 - Unsafe
   - Polling
-  > Polling is for remote login only. ⚠️ MITM/Phishing attack are possible.
-Only use it when safe methods are not possible. **Service can decide to not implement it.**
+  > Polling is for remote login only. ⚠️ MITM/phishing attacks are possible.
+Only use it when safe methods are not possible. **The service can decide not to implement it.**

 ### Private key generation